trikit/trikit/doc/source/lrdb.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. function:: load_lrdb(tri_type=None, loss_type="incurred", lob="comauto", grcode=1767,
+.. function:: load_lrdb(tri_type=None, loss_type="incurred", lob="comauto", grcode=1767, grname=None, train_only=True)
-                        grname=None, train_only=True)

     Load the CAS Loss Reserving Database subset of losses.
 Additional keyword arguments are used to subset the CAS Loss Reserving Database to the records of interest.
     Within the Loss Reserving Database, "lob" and "grcode" uniquely partition losses into 100 record blocks if ``lower_right_ind=True``, otherwise losses are partitioned into 55 record blocks.
 All available combinations of "lob" and "grcode" (referred to as "specs") can be obtained by calling ``get_lrdb_specs``.
     Note that when ``tri_type`` is "cum" or "incr", the remaining subset of records after applying ``lob``, ``grcode`` and ``grname`` filters will be aggregated into a single triangle of the specified type.

-	:param tri_type: If ``None``, lrdb subset is returned as pd.DataFrame.
+    :param str tri_type: If ``None``, lrdb subset is returned as pd.DataFrame.
 Otherwise, return subset as either incremental or cumulative triangle type.
 Default value is None.
-    :type tri_type: {None, "incr", "cum"}

-	:param lob: Specifies the line of business to return.
+    :param str lob: Specifies the line of business to return.
 Available options are ``['comauto', 'ppauto', 'wkcomp', 'medmal', 'prodliab', 'othliab']``.
 Default value is "comauto".
-    :type lob: str

-	:param grcode: NAIC company code including insurer groups and single insurers.
+    :param int grcode: NAIC company code including insurer groups and single insurers.
 For a full listing, call ``get_lrdb_specs``.
 Default value is ``1767``.
-    :type grcode: int

-	:param grname: NAIC company name (including insurer groups and single insurers).
+    :param str grname: NAIC company name (including insurer groups and single insurers).
 The complete mapping of available grcodes can be obtained by calling ``get_lrdb_specs``.
 Default value is None.
-    :type grname: str

-	:param loss_type: Specifies which loss data to load.
+    :param str loss_type: Specifies which loss data to load.
 Can be one of "paid" or "incurred".
 Defaults to "incurred".
 Note that bulk losses have already been subtracted from schedule P incurred losses.
 Default value is "incurred".
-    :type loss_type: {"paid", "incurred"}

-	:param train_only: If True, the upper-left portion of the triangle will be returned.
+    :param bool train_only: If True, the upper-left portion of the triangle will be returned.
 The upper-left portion of the triangle typically consists of actual loss experience.
 If False, the squared triangle, consisting of 100 observations is returned.
 Default value is True.
-    :type train_only: bool

     :return: Either pd.DataFrame, trikit.triangle.IncrTriangle or trikit.triangle.CumTriangle.

-|LRDB} datasets are loaded via ``load_lrdb``.
+|LRDB| datasets are loaded via ``load_lrdb``.
 A number of additional keyword arguments can be
 passed to ``load_lrdb``.
 For example, to retrieve the subset of commercial auto losses for ``grcode=1767``::